Tank above lit by Week Aqua p900 and Chihiros Vivid2 LEDs.

 For plant centric folks where plant pigmentation and coloration is paramount, there were still better options regarding spectrum selection using speciality T5 bulbs.
 Most commercially available aquarium LED units lack adequate red and blue spectrum compared to the spectrum that specialty T5 bulbs provided.

 This is largely due to the usage of white LED diodes, which generally lack red spectrum.
 Most white LEDs have a fair amount of blue, and significant amounts of green/yellow, but lack red.
-A sample 6500k LED's spectrum curve is shown below.
+A sample 6500k LED's spectrum curve is shown below - it has a large peak in blue and a lot of green and yellow in the spectrum but not much red.

 Photo from Viktor Lantos, Green aqua showing ADA solar RGB.